mrrahulkrr/Stopwatch-app/README.md

-In this project, let's build a **Stopwatch** by applying the concepts we have learned till now.
+In this project, I have build a **Stopwatch** by applying the concepts I have learned now.

 ### Refer to the image below: